-Yes, it’s possible to settle in Germany if you don’t have a job.
-How easy it will depend on your country of origin, if you come from the EU/EEA country, simply travel to Germany and see there what do you want to accomplish next.
-Non-EU/EAA citizens need a visa for entering the country.
+Yes, it’s possible to move to Germany even if you don’t have a job.
+The ease of the process will depend on your nationality.
+EU/EEA citizens can simply travel to Germany and look for a job.
+Whereas non-EU/EAA citizens need to apply for a visa in advance.

 Best opportunities for moving to Germany without a job

-First, we need to make a separation for European and non-European nationalities who are planning to come to Germany.
-Reason for this that regulation will be significantly different for each of them.
+First, we need to separate European and non-European nationalities who are planning to come to Germany.
+The reason for this is that regulation will be significantly different for both.